Riddhi05s/Notes/questions.md

-Common Questions for MCI
+1Common Questions for MCI

-Tell me about yourself
+2Tell me about yourself
 What is the difference between merge and rebase
 What are the branching methods
 Explain project